Current as of January 23, 2020

 The EC-130H Compass Call is an airborne tactical weapon system using a heavily modified version of the C-130 Hercules airframe.
 The system disrupts enemy command and control communications and limits adversary coordination essential for enemy force management.
-The Compass Call system employs offensive counter-information and electronic attack (or EA) capabilities in support of U.S. and Coalition tactical air, surface, and special operations forces.
-The EC-130H, EA-6B or EA-18G, and F-16CJ, form the Suppression of Enemy Air Defense (SEAD) triad.
+The Compass Call system employs offensive counter-information and electronic attack (EA) capabilities in support of U.S. and Coalition tactical air, surface, maritime, and special operations forces.
 Programmed upgrades have expanded its mission by procuring a secondary EA capability against early warning and acquisition radars.
 The EC-130H continuously tests new capabilities and tactics to respond to emerging threats and requests from combatant commanders.

 All Compass Call aircraft are assigned to Air Combat Command.
 The EC-130H is operated by the 55th Electronic Combat Group (ECG) consisting of two operational squadrons (41st and 43rd Electronic Combat Squadron (ECS)), a formal training unit (the 42nd ECS), the 755th Operations Support Squadron (OSS), and the 755th Aircraft Maintenance Squadron (AMXS).
 The 55th ECG is a tenant unit of the 355 Fighter Wing at Davis-Monthan AFB, Arizona.
 Although located at Davis-Monthan, the group reports to the 55th Wing at Offutt AFB, Nebraska

-The 41st ECS, via the 41st Expeditionary ECS (EECS), has been continuously deployed in support of Operation Enduring Freedom/Operation Freedom’s Sentinel since 2002.
-To date, 41st EECS crews have flown over 39,000 hours during 6,800 combat sorties in these operations.
-Over the past 10 years the 43rd EECS has supported operations in SOUTHCOM, CENTCOM, and AFRICOM, and provided over 26,000 hours of EA to Operation Iraqi Freedom.
-The 42nd ECS provides the 41st and 43rd well trained aviators at a rate of 200 students per year.
+The 41st ECS, via the 41st Expeditionary ECS (EECS) has been continuously deployed in support of Operation ENDURING FREEDOM /Operation FREEDOM’S SENTINEL since 2004.
+To date, 41st EECS crews have flown more than 45,000 hours during 7,900 combat sorties in these operations.
+Over the past 10 years, the 43rd EECS has supported operations in SOUTHCOM, CENTCOM, and AFRICOM, and provided over 32,000 hours of EA to Operation IRAQI FREEDOM.
+The 43rd EECS recently deactivated 1 Oct 19.
+The 42nd ECS provides the 41st and 43rd well-trained aviators at a rate of 200 students per year.
 The 755th OSS provides tactics, training, intelligence, security, and life support to keep the 41st and 43rd ready to deploy at a moment’s notice.
 The 755th AMXS keeps the Compass Call flying by delivering top notch maintenance and upkeep.

 The EC-130H aircraft carries a combat crew of 13 people.
 Four members are responsible for aircraft flight and navigation (aircraft commander, co-pilot, navigator and flight engineer), while nine members operate and employ the EA mission equipment permanently integrated in the cargo/mission compartment.
 The mission crew includes the mission crew commander (electronic warfare officer), weapon system officer (electronic warfare officer), mission crew supervisor (an experienced cryptologic linguist), four analysis operators (linguists), one acquisition operator and an airborne maintenance technician.

-The EC-130H fleet is composed of a mix of Baseline 1 and 2 aircraft.
-The 55th ECG recently eclipsed 10,900 combat sorties and 66,500 flight hours as they provided U.S. and Coalition forces and Joint Commanders a flexible advantage across the spectrum of conflict.
-COMPASS CALL’s adaptability is directly attributed to its spiral upgrade acquisition strategy guided by the Big Safari Program office and Air Force Material Command’s 661st Aeronautical Systems Squadron based in Waco, Texas.
+The 55th ECG has flown 11,577 combat sorties and nearly 71,000 flight hours as they provided U.S. and Coalition forces and Joint Commanders a flexible advantage across the spectrum of conflict.
+COMPASS CALL’s adaptability is directly attributed to its spiral upgrade acquisition strategy guided by the Big Safari Program office and Air Force Materiel Command’s 661st Aeronautical Systems Squadron based in Waco, Texas.
 Combined efforts between these agencies ensure the EC-130H can counter new, emergent communication technology.

 The Compass Call integrates into tactical air operations at any level.
 The versatile and flexible nature of the aircraft and its crew enable the power of electronic combat to be brought to bear in virtually any combat situation.